 Skip to content

 Planning to drive around Lake Como?
-Then you’ll want to know where you can (and can’t) leave your car.
-Parking in Como can seem tricky at first, but once you understand the colors and options, it’s really not too bad.
-Let me walk you through it—just like I would with a friend visiting for the first time.
+Then you’ll want to know exactly where you can (and can’t) leave your car without getting a fine.
+Parking in Como can seem tricky at first, but once you understand the different zones, parking costs, and where to find the best garages, it’s really not too bad.
+Whether you are looking for free parking in Como or just need a central spot near the lake, let me walk you through this updated 2026 parking guide, just like I would with a friend visiting for the first time.

 ⬜ Free Parking in Como – What White Lines Mean